Last Updated on October 29, 2023

-The prophylactic are directed at one or more of these pathologenic factors
+The prophylactic are directed at one or more of these pathogenic factors

 - Anticoagulants that counteract blood coagulation

-- Drugs that suppress platlet function and the interaction of platelets with the damaged vessel wall
+- Drugs that suppress platelet function and the interaction of platelets with the damaged vessel wall

 - Mechanical devices that prevent venous stasis.

-Oral anticoagulant prophylaxis using warfarin sodium is effective for prevention of venous thrombo-embolism in patients undergoing elective hip surgery and in patients who sustain a fracture of the proximal femur.
+Oral anticoagulant prophylaxis using warfarin sodium is effective for the prevention of venous thromboembolism in patients undergoing elective hip surgery and in patients who sustain a fracture of the proximal femur.

-It ccauses reduction in the frequency of both venous thrombosis and pulmonary embolism.
+It causes a reduction in the frequency of both venous thrombosis and pulmonary embolism.

-The simplest way to use this medication is to administer 10 mg orally the night before surgery [some prefer to start on first post-operative day] followed each day by an appropriate dose to maintain an international normalizing ratio between 2 and 3.
-The use of warfarin sodium can be problematic, however ,if there is a surgical delay.
-Futhermore, the risk of bleeding complications has limited the acceptance of oral anticoagulant prophylaxis.
+The simplest way to use this medication is to administer 10 mg orally the night before surgery [some prefer to start on the first postoperative day] followed each day by an appropriate dose to maintain an international normalizing ratio between 2 and 3.
+The use of warfarin sodium can be problematic, however, if there is a surgical delay.
+Furthermore, the risk of bleeding complications has limited the acceptance of oral anticoagulant prophylaxis.

 Unfractionated Heparin or Heparin

-Although it is effective in high risk general surgical patients, prophylaxis with low dose subcuteous heparin is relatively ineffective for preventing venous thromboembolism in orthopedic patients.
-In patients undergoing surgery for a fractured hip, prophylaxis with low-does heparin does not appear to reduce the frequency of large thrombi in the popliteal or femoral veins.
+Although it is effective in high risk general surgical patients, prophylaxis with low dose subcutaneous heparin is relatively ineffective for preventing venous thromboembolism in orthopedic patients.
+In patients undergoing surgery for a fractured hip, prophylaxis with low-dose heparin does not appear to reduce the frequency of large thrombi in the popliteal or femoral veins.